-The impact of the relocation of resource for the proposed program to the existing BS and MS programs will be minimum for the first five years.
-First, the current faculty are delivering BS and MS programs and supervised ten students enrolled in the Ocean/Mechanical Engineering Ph.D. program simultaneously.
-Second, the 2.18 PY FTE for the first year will be offset by the two new hires in Fall 2019.
-Similarly, the 3.29 year/program for the fifth year will be offset by another two new hires in Fall 2021 and Fall 2023, respectively.
+The impact of the reallocation of resources for the proposed program to the existing BS and MS programs will be minimal for the first five years.
+First, the current faculty are delivering BS and MS programs and supervising 13 students enrolled in the Ocean Engineering Ph.D. program simultaneously.
+Second, the 0.69 PY FTE for the first year will be offset by the two new faculty hires in Fall 2019.
+Similarly, the 1.44 PY FTE for the fifth year will be offset by another two new hires in Fall 2021 and Fall 2023, respectively.